High blood pressure diet for Indians: a DASH-adapted complete guide

 The hypertension reality in India

 High blood pressure does its damage silently.
 Most people feel completely fine while their arteries, heart, kidneys and brain quietly absorb years of mechanical stress.
 By the time symptoms arrive — a stroke, a heart attack, a kidney that has lost half its filtering capacity — the damage is structural.
-Hypertension is the single biggest modifiable risk factor for cardiovascular death globally, and the leading driver of stroke and chronic kidney disease in India.
+Hypertension is the single biggest modifiable risk factor for cardiovascular death globally, and a leading driver of stroke and chronic kidney disease in India.

 Two things follow.
 First, you cannot self-diagnose by how you feel.
 You need it measured properly, on more than one occasion, by a healthcare professional.
 A single high reading doesn't equal hypertension; a pattern does.
 Second, if your doctor has prescribed medication, it is not optional.
 Diet and lifestyle work alongside prescribed treatment, often well enough that your doctor can reduce the dose over time — but that's their call, not a blog post's.

-What BP actually is and what 130 over 80 means
+What BP actually is, and what "130 over 80" means

 Blood pressure is the force your blood puts on artery walls.
 Two numbers.
 Systolic is the pressure when your heart contracts; diastolic is the pressure when it relaxes.
 Both matter; in older adults systolic matters more.

-The good news: lifestyle alone — diet, weight, exercise, sleep, alcohol — can move blood pressure 5 to 15 mmHg in many people.
-That's roughly the magnitude shown in trials of the DASH diet, weight loss, and structured exercise.
+The encouraging part: lifestyle alone — diet, weight, exercise, sleep, alcohol — can move blood pressure 5 to 15 mmHg in many people.
 For someone sitting at 138 over 88, that range can be the difference between needing a tablet and not.

 The DASH eating pattern, explained